 Chromatography is an experimental operation for the separation of substances.
 One of the most common experimental operations in chromatography is HPLC (high performance liquid chromatography).

 High performance liquid chromatography is used in almost every laboratory, including physical chemistry, organic chemistry, and biochemistry.
-Although the experiments performed in different laboratories vary, HPLC is the analytical technique most likely to be used in any experiment.
+Although the experiments performed vary from lab to lab, HPLC is the analytical technique most likely to be used in any experiment.

-So what is the measurement principle of HPLC?
-High performance liquid chromatography requires an understanding of stationary and mobile phases and detectors.
-You can then separate the compounds and measure the concentration of the compounds they contain.
+So what is the principle of HPLC measurement?
+In high-performance liquid chromatography, you need to understand the stationary phase, mobile phase, and detector.
+You can then separate the compounds or measure the concentration of the compounds.

 HPLC is the most used method of chromatography, and we will explain the principles and concepts of how HPLC is used to measure compounds.

 - 1 Chromatography Is a Method of Separating Substances